 - Refrigerate to set.

-- Cut with a sharp knife in different shapes.
+- Cut with a sharp knife into different shapes.
 Refrigerate until ready to decorate the cake.

 - Before serving decorate the cake with chocolate shards by pressing each shard into the icing.
 Enjoy!